curv3d/curv/Shape.md

 * Do as much work as possible during semantic analysis?
 Maybe we give up on JIT constant folding and fluent math transformations.
 During analysis, we recognize the GL subset of Curv, and record type annotations where possible.
-  During evaluation, `shape2d` tests if the dist function is GL compatible, based on annotations recorded during analysis.
+  During evaluation, `make_shape` tests if the dist function is GL compatible, based on annotations recorded during analysis.
 This loses some polymorphism and probably requires user type annotations to make some code GL compatible.
-* Do type checking, at least, maybe some optimization, during evaluation in `shape2d` constructor.
+* Do type checking, at least, maybe some optimization, during evaluation in `make_shape` constructor.
 This preserves polymorphism and eliminates need for user type annotations.

 Thought experiment: should we compile curv Operations into an abstract GL operation tree, before generating GLSL code?
-* The `shape2d` function compiles the distance function value into GL IR.
+* The `make_shape` function compiles the distance function value into GL IR.
   Type errors are reported during evaluation, which is good.
 * The GL IR can be optimized, and there can be multiple backends for generating GLSL, SPIR-V and LLVM code.